Core, Compass, and Cocktails: Why Wellness Travel Doesn't Have To Mean Deprivation

 The traditional wellness retreat – two yoga classes daily, healthy meals, pool time, one cultural or nature adventure excursion – remains popular because it works.
 It's the gateway drug of wellness travel.
 Accessible, non-threatening, with enough structure to feel purposeful but enough freedom to feel like vacation.

 My Wellbeing Blueprint Retreat in Honduras leans into the holiday aspect.
 Yes, we do morning movement and afternoon habit-formation workshops.
 But we also have paddle boards, a beach, kayaks, snorkeling, overwater bungalows, and a bar.
+And we have direct access to a dive shop and some of the best diving and fly-fishing on the planet!
 Because I know that sustainable wellness isn't about perfection – it's about finding practices that fit into your real life.
 And real life includes celebration, indulgence, and yes, knowing when to put down the yoga mat and pick up the piña colada.

 Adventure Plus: The Active Path